 Manage configurations in SQL Server Database project via SQLCMD variables

-What is Database Project?
+What Is Database Project?

 The purpose of a Database Project is to create and manage SQL database scripts.
 It allows us to view quickly, design, modify, and test database objects such as tables, views, queries, and stored procedures without jumping from the Visual Studio environment to a different toolset.
 Effectively, a database project converts all the objects in your database into text files that can be searched, modified, and stored in source control, just like your code files.